lancelote/lancelote.github.io/posts/2017/08/13/linters/index.rst

     python -m pylint <some_dir>

-By default it generates a super verbose output with code assessment, different metrics (tables) and so on.
+By default it generates a voluminous output with code assessment, different metrics (tables) and so on.
 The most important here is warnings (top of the report), e.g.:

 .. code::